jorgebucaran/hyperapp/docs/gif-search.md

 }}
 ```

-The view consists of a text input and an `img` element to display the gif.
+The view is made up of a text input and an `img` element to display the gif.

 Inside `onkeyup` we retrieve the input text and call `actions.setQuery` to update the current search query, then call `actions.downloadGif` to request a new gif.
 If a fetch is still pending, we skip the action.